joanFaseDev/100-days-of-code-projects/10.PartyGames/README.md

     - [X] Learn how the canvas' coordinates system works.
     - [X] Experiment with the rectangle functions.
     - [X] Using rectangles, draw satisfying gallows.
-    - [] Experiment with the path functions.
+    - [X] Experiment with the path functions.
+    - [X] Draw the gallows.
+    - [X] Draw the hangman.
+    - [X] Finish placing the shadows.
+    - [X] Find a nice colors palette to draw the hangman plus gallows
+- [X] Create a script to show the hangman drawing step by step (using setInterval() ?).
+- [] Refactor the existing code before adding new features to the application.
 - [] Make the drawing half transparent on screen.
 Each element of the drawing can become fully opaque when activated.
 - [] Ask the user for a letter and get its input.
 - [] If the letter is correct, display the letter in its div.